How to Spend Your Time

 - This website is based on a talk I first gave at the Doctoral Colloquim at USENIX Security Symposium 2014 which was followed by a panel on “Work-Life Balance” (which ran until after 9pm on an evening during the conference).
 Of the three panelists, two advocated for the “don’t have a life” and questioned the premise of the panel.
 The third, thankfully, was at least somewhat on the fence about having a life being a good thing, but early enough in her career to be unsure how compatible this was with being a professor. [return]

-- In some countries, it may also be necessary to work to generate enough income to provide for your family’s subsistence and basic needs.
-It is probably not necessary to work at all to do this, though, in semi-developed countries like the United States (and certainly not in fully-developed countries like Canada and Denmark) that are rich and moral enough to provide basic nutrition, shelter and adequate health coverage to all their citizens. [return]
+- In some semi-developed countries like the United States countries, it may also be necessary to work to generate enough income to provide for your subsistence and basic needs.
+It is probably not necessary to work at all to do this, though, in fully-developed countries like Canada and Denmark that are rich and moral enough to provide basic nutrition, shelter and adequate health coverage to all their citizens. [return]

 - Actually getting rid of one's office phone is harder than you might think, at least at my university.
 I tried for several years to officially have my phone removed and save the University from having to pay for it, but failed to make any headway on this, and eventually gave up and just put the phone in a file cabinet.
 This worked for a few years, but a recent horrendously expensive university-wide effort to upgrade phones to use VoIP, led to me being asked several times what kind of new tethered phone I wanted in my office.
 Despite stating I didn’t want one, someone snuck one into my office last week, and now the department is paying several hundred dollars a year for me to keep it in my file cabinet. [return]